Irontools/examples/iron-functions-telemetry-parsing/README.md

-# Iron Functions TypeScript DataStream API Demo
+# Iron Functions Telemetry Parsing Demo

-This example shows how to use Flink DataStream API with Iron Functions.
+This example shows how to use Flink DataStream API with Iron Functions (TypeScript support).
 It showcases two useful features:

 - Output unnesting.
 If the WebAssembly function returns an array of records, its output can be "flattened" to multiple Flink records.